-In the evaluation stage of the experiment, we compute the accuracy of each of the four models.
-For this experiment, we use Evaluate Model to compare examples that have the same misclassification cost.
+In the evaluation stage of the experiment, you compute the accuracy of each of the four models.
+For this experiment, use Evaluate Model to compare examples that have the same misclassification cost.

 The Evaluate Model module can compute the performance metrics for as many as two scored models.
-So we use one instance of Evaluate Model to evaluate the two SVM models and another instance of Evaluate Model to evaluate the two Boosted Decision Tree models.
+So you can use one instance of Evaluate Model to evaluate the two SVM models and another instance of Evaluate Model to evaluate the two Boosted Decision Tree models.

 Notice that the replicated test dataset is used as the input for Score Model.
 In other words, the final accuracy scores include the cost for getting the labels wrong.